 - Friendship Painting: Have the children paint or colour as partners.
 Or they could colour two pictures and then swap.
 Encourage them to ask their friends what colours they like.

 - Touch and Feel Pictures: Provide glue so that children can glue items onto the picture instead of colour.
+Don’t feel you have to cover the entire picture.
+Children can just as easily glue something on one item in the picture.
+This can be a good way to emphasise something from the story (for example just glue glitter on one character’s clothing).
 Try rice, seeds, pasta, cotton, glitter, fabric, felt, popcorn, paper scraps of various colours, etc.

 - Overhead Projector: Copy the page onto clear overhead transparency paper and project it onto a screen or the wall.